OkaiDao/CPSC449_Project1/README.md

 Zack Sarvas
 Jonathan Dao

-The project integrates serveses with HTTP and JSON.
-It uses the FOAAS and purgomalum api.
+The project integrates services with HTTP and JSON, that uses FOAAS and purgomalum api.
-The user puts in a path, and if the correct path is called from redact.py it creates a payload to create an HTML outline showing a message to the user copying the bootstrap styling and the link to foaas.com
+The user enter a path, and if there is a correct path called from redact.py, a payload  is created and makes an HTML outline showing a message to the user copying the bootstrap styling from foaas.com and the link to website.

 How To Run
 using redact URL connect to the HTTP server using redact.py/'message_param'/'subtitle_param' first paramater, message_param, will generate a message from FOAAS ussing their API and the second parameter, subtitle_param, writes the string as a subtitle.

 redact.py
+	contains functions that make API calls to FOAAS and purgomalum

 make_request(url, path)
 	takes url and path of a request to create a connection to the http server and loads a JSON object and returns the object